 PAGES & PUPS

-Pages and Pups pairs students in grades 1-3 with volunteers who meet once a week at the Library to practice reading, play reading games, and choose books to take home.
-Participants can read their favorite stories aloud to one of our Therapy Dogs.
-If you have a child who could benefit from this program or you would like to volunteer, call the Library.
+Pages and Pups is held once a month in Children's Services.
+Children can practice reading and choose books to take home.
+They can also read their favorite stories aloud to a Therapy Dog! (suggested for students in K-3rd grade) If you have a child who could benefit from this program or you would like to volunteer, call the Library.